University of Nueva Caceres: Guidance center

-The guidance center provides services that will facilitate the growth and development of the students so that they will become more effective functional and productive members of the society.
+The guidance center provides services that will facilitate the growth and development of the students, so they will become more effective functional and productive members of the society.

 Campus ministry

-The campus ministry coordinates all religious activities within the university, as well as the university's participation in related religious activities outside the campus.
+The campus ministry coordinates all religious activities within the university as well as the university's participation in related religious activities outside the campus.
 It plans and implements various programs geared toward moral and spiritual formation of the students and the entire university population.
-It encourages and develop student volunteerism for responsible and committed Christian action.
+It encourages and develops student volunteerism for responsible and committed Christian action.

 Office of the Director for Student Affairs

 This office is primarily concerned with the coordination and overall development of non-academic areas of student life.
-It formulates and implements policies, rules and regulation concerning student activities and welfare and provides guidance and assistance to students and planning and organizing their activities.
+It formulates and implements policies, rules and regulations concerning student activities and welfare, and provides guidance and assistance to students and in planning and organizing their activities.

 Speech clinic

-This clinic is equipped with individual booths, tape recorders and earphones which enable the students to follow speech models and also hear their own voices.
-It trains in pronunciation, enunciation, diction and other nuances of the English language.
+This clinic is equipped with individual booths, tape recorders, and earphones which enable the students to follow speech models and also hear their own voices.
+It trains in pronunciation, enunciation, diction, and other nuances of the English language.

 Museum

 The University Museum is a pet project of Don Jaime Hernandez, the founder of the University of Nueva Caceres.
 It started on October 1, 1952, having as one of its primary aims to collect objects of interests in the arts and sciences.
 The UNC is the second educational institution in the Philippines to have a museum.

 The UNC Museum is the first museum in Bicol (October 1, 1952) with the biggest and most varied collection consisting of historical-cultural pictures and documents/realias and models on UNC/Bicol and the country on its four periods of history: the Ancient, the Spanish, the American, and the Republic.
 A mini-global collection ends the presentation.
 The temporary exhibit uses the central gallery.

-The total number of visitors annually is 10,000 consisting of UNCeans and both local, provincial, regional, national educational tours and international visitors.
-Admission is free of charge.
+The total number of visitors annually is 10,000 consisting of UNCeans and both local, provincial, regional, national educational tours, and international visitors.

-The University of Nueva Caceres is the second, private educational institution in the Philippines to have a Museum.
-When the late President Emeritus Jaime Hernandez founded the Nueva Caceres Colleges, one of his dreams for the future university was the establishment of a school Museum.
-He wanted to build sanctuary where historical relic, especially those of Bicol might be preserved for posterity, thus on October 1, 1952, the Museum was founded with the late Ignacio Meliton as the first Curator.
+The University of Nueva Caceres is the second private educational institution in the Philippines to have a museum.
+When the late President Emeritus Jaime Hernandez founded the Nueva Caceres Colleges, one of his dreams for the future university was the establishment of a school museum.
+He wanted to build sanctuary where historical relics, especially those of Bicol, might be preserved for posterity, thus on October 1, 1952, the museum was founded with Ignacio Meliton as the first Curator.